Marvin1003/webpack-installer/README.md

 ### Step 3

 Your almost done!
-You only have to add your boilerplate files to `configs/boilerplates/`.
+Now only have to add your boilerplate files to `configs/boilerplates/`.
 Same as usual, paste it at the right place, like in the `files.json` and `setup.json`.
 In this case we want the boilerplate to be under `configs/boilerplates/vanilla`.
 Keep in mind the folder name of your boilerplate has to inline with names you provided in the other configuration files.

 <img src="docs/images/contributing/boilerplate.png" alt="Boilerplate" height="500">

 Thanks to the [@TheLarkInn](https://twitter.com/thelarkinn) for inspiring and motivating me to this project.